nuralam376/Kanban-board/README.md

 # Installation and Setup Instructions for frontend

-You will need node and yarn installed globally on your machine.
+You will need node and npm installed globally on your machine.

 ## Install dependencies